opensearch-project/documentation-website/_query-dsl/term/fuzzy.md

 # Fuzzy query

-A fuzzy query searches for documents containing terms that are similar to the search term within the maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-The Levenshtein distance measures the number of one-character changes needed to change one term to another term.
+A fuzzy query searches for documents containing terms that are similar to the search term within the maximum allowed [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau-Levenshtein_distance).
+The Damerau–Levenshtein distance measures the number of one-character changes needed to change one term to another term.
 These changes include:

 - Replacements: **c**at to **b**at
 - Insertions: cat to cat**s**